ReneR97/skillshare-downloader/README.md

 In the  window popup, look for "PHPSESSID", click to open it and copy the contents of the Value field into the variable.

 Do the same with "skillshare_user_".

+If you want to also download subtitles, just add your preferred language in the subtitles variable. (en for englisch, de for german, etc...).
+Be sure that the course supports the subtitles language that you want to download.

 After you have done that, just open a terminal and execute the following command: